Joseph A. Greenaway Jr.: Early life and education

-Legal and academic career
+Career

 Greenaway worked in private practice in New York City from 1981 until 1985.
-He became an Assistant United States Attorney at the U.S. Attorney's Office for the District of New Jersey from 1985–1989, when he became the chief of narcotics for the District of New Jersey.
-From 1990–1996, Greenaway worked as in-house counsel for Johnson & Johnson in New Brunswick, New Jersey.
-From 2002–2006, Greenaway was an adjunct professor at Rutgers School of Law in Newark, New Jersey.
+He became an Assistant United States Attorney at the U.S. Attorney's Office for the District of New Jersey from 1985 to 1989, when he became the chief of narcotics for the District of New Jersey.
+From 1990 to 1996, Greenaway worked as in-house counsel for Johnson & Johnson in New Brunswick, New Jersey.
+From 2002 to 2006, Greenaway was an adjunct professor at Rutgers School of Law in Newark, New Jersey.
 He is an adjunct professor at Cardozo School of Law where he teaches a course on trial practice and a seminar on the Supreme Court as well as an adjunct at Columbia University, where he also teaches a seminar on the Supreme Court.
 Since 2018, he has been a lecturer on law at Harvard Law School.

 Federal judicial service

 District court service

 Greenaway was nominated by President Bill Clinton on November 27, 1995, to a seat on the United States District Court for the District of New Jersey vacated by Judge John F. Gerry.
 He was confirmed by the United States Senate by voice vote on July 16, 1996, and received commission on July 26, 1996.
-His service terminated on February 24, 2010, due to his elevation to the Third Circuit.
+His service terminated on February 24, 2010, due to his elevation to the court of appeals.

 Court of appeals service

 Greenaway was nominated by President Barack Obama on June 19, 2009, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge Samuel Alito, who was elevated to the Supreme Court of the United States on January 31, 2006.
 On February 9, 2010, he was confirmed by the Senate by an 84–0 vote.
 He received his commission on February 12, 2010.
-On February 7, 2023, it was announced that he is going to retire from the bench on June 15, 2023.
+He retired from the bench on June 15, 2023.
+He joined the law firm Arnold & Porter in September 2023.

-Awards

-Greenaway was the 1997 recipient of the Columbia University Medal of Excellence, the 1999 recipient of the Garden State Bar Association’s Distinguished Jurist Award, a 2003 recipient of Columbia’s John Jay Award, a 2007 recipient of the Thurgood Marshall College Fund Award of Excellence, and the 2007 recipient of the Roger M. Yancey Award from the Garden State Bar Association.
-In 2006, Greenaway delivered the commencement address at the Cardozo School of Law.
-In 1998, Greenaway delivered the Class Day address at Columbia College’s commencement.
-He also presented Rutgers Law School’s Weintraub Lecture in 1998 (published as Judicial Decision Making and the External Environment, 51 Rutgers L. Rev. 181 (1998)).
-In November 1996, he received the New Jersey Corporate Counsel Association’s Distinguished Service Award.
-In 2019, the Birmingham City University (UK), Centre for American Legal Studies, in conjunction with the Birmingham (UK) Law Society, instituted the Judge Joseph A. Greenaway, Jr. Lecture Series on Law and Justice, in which Greenaway delivered the inaugural lecture.